Qballjos/portainer_templates/README.md

 # ** Working on Templates after Forking from Qballjos **

+Added more items from various other portainer templates, after searching the forks from Qbalijos

+I would also like to eventually add the following container templates in the future

+Vikunja
+Rocket.Chat
+Kavita
+Koomga
+MagicMirror2

 Below is from Fork

 # Portainer V2 Templates for Selfhosted Projects/Homelabs